Generic selectors

 Dr. Ibrahim concluded by stating that “This would have positive implications in realizing developments in economic and social growth.
 It would absolutely enhance methods adopted to achieve the SDGs 2030 and boosts the UAE’s competitiveness in global reports and indicators.”

-The UAE is among the best countries in the world in digital transformation
+The UAE is the first in the region and ninth in the world in global competitiveness in 2020

 Asset 11